 Friz Freleng (Isadore Freleng): For some reason, the banquet program did not include a list of studios he worked at, though he career is far from a mystery.
 He began in Kansas City in 1923, working alongside Hugh Harman and Ub Iwerks, before joining Disney in 1927.
 He famously worked with Harman-Ising/Leon Schlesinger, staying on to become one of the company’s top directors; he was identified with such characters as Porky Pig, Yosemite Sam, Sylvester and Tweety, and Speedy Gonzales.
 In 1963, he became a partner in DePatie-Freleng, which gained fame for its Pink Panther cartoons.

-Ed Friedman (Edgar Friedman): Ed dropped out of high school in Los Angeles and became a truck driver before briefly training as an inbetweener without pay at Goofy Gus Studios in 1933.
+Ed Friedman (Edgar Friedman): Ed graduated from Polytechnic High School Class of 1931 and also went to USC for a period afterwards.
+He became a truck driver before briefly training as an inbetweener without pay at Goofy Gus Studios in 1933.
 He then went over to Ub Iwerks for two years as an inbetweener and assistant animator, then broke into animation at Mintz.
 However, he got his “full status as an animator on Mr. Magoo” at UPA starting in 1950.
 He ended his career as an animation director and director for Filmation on such shows as Flash Gordon and BraveStarr.
 Ed was one of the original signers of the charter for The Animation Guild in 1952, after it won a jurisdictional fight with the old Screen Cartoonists Guild to represent the major Hollywood studios.

 John Gentilella (aka Johnny Gent): Johnny started in animation in 1932 at Van Beuren, probably as an opaquer, eventually becoming an inbetweener.
 He moved over to Fleischer and then Terrytoons, where he became an animator.
 At Famous, he became much admired for his work on Popeye cartoons, which he was very proud of.
 He later worked with Ralph Bakshi on the Spider-Man TV series, Fritz the Cat and Hey Good Lookin’.
 He was also animation director on the New York Institute of Technology’s ill-fated Tubby the Tuba.